drcoopertbbt/mwc-2025-using-ai-5g-expansion/Support-Ticket-System-Emulator/README.md

 - Product features
 - Technical requirements

-Example query: "How do I fix network connectivity issues?"
+Example query: "Can you summarize trends that we are seeing from our customer support tickets?"

 ## Data Storage